 School of Pharmacy UNIVERSITY OF WISCONSIN - MADISON NMR Spectroscopy Training NMR Training Overview Facility access is earned in stages.
-Completing the first stage of training earns basic access to the NMR Facility, comprising physical access to the laboratory and access to the 400 MHz spectrometer, data stations, printer, etc. Access to the 500 MHz instrument requires completion of a second training component.
-Additional training is required for those desiring to perform variable-temperature experiments or other experiments of a more advanced nature.
-Those with minimal NMR knowledge and/or experience are expected to put forth extra effort as needed to get “up to speed” for independent work in the Facility; such efforts may include additional reading, study and hands-on practice.
+Completing the first stage of training earns basic access to the NMR Facility, comprising physical access to the laboratory and access to the Bruker 400 MHz spectrometer, data stations, printer, etc. Access to the Varian 500 MHz instrument requires completion of an additional, two-part training sequence.
+Further training is required for those desiring to perform variable-temperature experiments or other experiments of a more advanced nature.
+Those with deficient NMR spectroscopy background are expected to put forth extra effort as needed to get “up to speed” for independent work in the Facility; such efforts may include additional reading, study and hands-on practice.
 The NMR Facility Director will strive to provide training and direction as appropriate to meet individual needs.
-Commonly requested training sessions are described below, with links to related Facility documents and an online NMR Training Registration Form which must be used to request the training of interest.
-Arrangements for NMR training should be planned and made in advance to avoid scheduling conflicts, to understand the requirements and to allow adequate time to prepare for and complete the requirements.
-Basic Facility Access (UI-400, 400 MHz Spectrometer) Complete the online NMR Training Registration Form and request Basic Access training.
-You will be provided with a directed reading assignment from the NMR Facility User Guide.
-Once the reading assignment has been completed, you will answer a quiz over policies and other relevant topics from the assigned reading.
-When the quiz has been successfully completed, you will be contacted to schedule a training session.
-The training session typically requires a commitment of about 3 hours and covers basic spectrometer operation, file handling, data processing and plotting, and use of the on-line instrument reservation utility.
-A 30-minute block of spectrometer time will be reserved for you that day to acquire data for the practical exercise, which is basically a reproduction of the procedures covered in the training demonstration.
-An NMR staff person must be available during this time in case you require assistance.
-The remainder of the exercise must be completed (typically requires about 1 hour) and turned in to the NMR Facility Director by the end of the following day, at which time your probationary lab access will convert to permanent status.
-Failure to complete the exercise on time will result in loss of access to the NMR spectrometer.
-Notes: Bear these time commitments in mind when scheduling the training session; you will need to spend approximately 5 hours over two consecutive days.
-If you anticipate difficulty in meeting these requirements, please contact the NMR Facility Director to discuss your concerns.
-An NMR sample will be provided for the demonstration and exercise.
-Users are granted probationary access to the NMR Facility for the sole purpose of fulfilling the training requirements; research-related work is not permitted in the Facility until all requirements have been fulfilled and the probationary access restriction is lifted.
-Although extensive written documentation is available from these web pages and in the NMR laboratory, training session attendees are expected to take adequate notes during all demonstrations.
-Advanced Access (UI-500, 500 MHz Spectrometer) Those with needs that cannot be met by the UI-400 spectrometer may request advanced training for access to the UI-500 spectrometer.
+Commonly requested training sessions are described below, with links to an online NMR Training Registration Form which must be used to request the training of interest.
+Arrangements for NMR training should be planned and initiated in advance to avoid scheduling conflicts; be sure to understand the requirements and allow adequate time to prepare for and complete those requirements.
+Basic Facility Access (Bruker AV-400, 400 MHz Spectrometer) Complete the online NMR Training Registration Form and request Basic Access training.
+You will be provided with a directed reading assignment and other pertinent information.
+After the reading assignment has been completed, you will answer a quiz over policies and other relevant topics from the assigned reading.
+A hands-on training demonstration session will be scheduled after the quiz has been successfully completed.
+The training demonstration session requires a commitment of about 3 hours and covers laboratory safety issues, basic spectrometer operation, and an introduction to the online instrument reservation system.
+Advanced Access (Varian UI-500, 500 MHz Spectrometer) Those with needs that cannot be met by the AV-400 spectrometer may request advanced training for access to the UI-500 spectrometer.
+Due to the nature of this training and the amount of content to cover, the training sequence is broken down into two parts.
+Both parts of the training sequence must be completed to earn access to the spectrometer; there is no partial credit or partial access.
 Complete the online NMR Training Registration Form and request Advanced Access training.
-You will be provided with an appropriately directed reading assignment from the NMR Facility User Guide, along with a quiz over the reading material.
-Once the successfully completed quiz has been received by the NMR Facility Director, you will be contacted to schedule a training session.
-The training session requires a commitment of 2 hours and covers more advanced spectrometer operation topics such as direct- versus indirect-detection experiments and probe tuning.
-You will complete a hands-on, practical exercise during the training session.
-Miscellaneous Training Topics Additional NMR training courses such as for variable-temperature (VT) experiments, CapNMR probe use, solvent suppression methods, diffusion, relaxation or kinetics experiments are typically organized on an ad hoc basis.
-Please use the online NMR Training Registration Form to request or suggest additional training courses of interest.
+You will first be provided with detailed information and a directed reading assignment for Part I of the sequence.
+The Part I training demonstration session and exercise together require essentially a full-day commitment.
+After the Part I requirements have been successfully completed, you will be provided with detailed information and a directed reading assignment for Part II of the sequence.
+The Part II training session and exercise requires a commitment of about 3 hours.
+Access to the UI-500 spectrometer is earned after both parts of the training sequence have been successfully completed.
+Miscellaneous Training Topics Additional NMR training courses such as for variable-temperature (VT) experiments, quantitative measurements, diffusion, relaxation or kinetics experiments are typically organized on an ad hoc basis.
+Use the online NMR Training Registration Form to request or suggest additional training courses of interest.